Newman Haynes Clanton: Early life

 Newman Clanton was born around 1816 in Davidson County, Tennessee, and married Mariah Sexton Kelso in Callaway County, Missouri on January 5, 1840.
-Newman and Mariah had five sons and two daughters: John Wesley, Phineas "Fin" Fay, Joseph "Ike" Isaac, Mary Elsie, Ester Ann, Peter Alonzo, and William "Billy" Harrison.
+Newman and Mariah had five sons and two daughters: John Wesley, Phineas Fay, Joseph Isaac, Mary Elsie, Ester Ann, Peter Alonzo, and William "Billy" Harrison.
 Peter Alonzo died as an infant.

 Newman Clanton had been a plantation owner and enslaver in Tennessee before moving the family to Missouri.
 Over the next 20 years, he moved the family across the west and southwest.
 He tried gold mining in California before relocating the family to Dallas, Texas around 1853, where they ran a ranch for a time and where their last two children, Ester and Alonzo were born.
 While in Texas, both Newman and his oldest son John enlisted in the Confederate Home Guard at the outbreak of the American Civil War.
 Newman was eventually released due to his age.

 At the end of the war in 1865, Newman moved the family to Arizona Territory and settled for a time near Fort Bowie near Willcox, Arizona.
 In 1866, they moved to San Buenaventura, California, and after 26 years of marriage, his wife Mariah died.
 In 1871, he moved the family to Port Hueneme, California.